Part time work or earnings for rural and remote students

 • in state care.

 You can pick which financial year you use to calculate parental income.
 You can choose from 1 of 3 financial years, whichever is most beneficial for you.
-It can be any one of these, the financial year:
+It can be any one of the below financial years.

 QC 55741